 Automated code review

 Automated code review is a cybersecurity detection technique that uses specialized static analysis tools to systematically examine an application's source code, configuration files, and dependencies without executing the program.
-Its primary purpose is to proactively identify security vulnerabilities such as injection flaws, insecure direct object references, architectural weaknesses, coding errors, performance issues, and violations of coding standards or regulatory requirements.
+Its primary goal is to proactively identify security vulnerabilities such as injection flaws, insecure direct object references, architectural weaknesses, coding errors, performance bottlenecks, and non-compliance with coding standards or regulatory requirements.
+By enabling developers to "shift left," it facilitates early discovery and remediation of flaws within the secure development lifecycle, often integrated directly into CI/CD pipelines.

-This approach enables developers to "shift left" by discovering and remediating flaws early in the secure development lifecycle.
-Typically integrated into continuous integration and continuous deployment (CI/CD) pipelines, automated code review enhances the efficiency, consistency, and scalability of security assessments while providing immediate feedback.
-It serves as a fundamental practice for maintaining code hygiene, improving software quality, minimizing exploitable weaknesses, and complementing the critical oversight provided by human reviewers.
+By automating repetitive and time-consuming checks, automated code review significantly enhances the efficiency, consistency, and scalability of security assessments while providing immediate feedback that accelerates remediation.
+It is a fundamental practice for maintaining code hygiene, improving overall software quality, and minimizing exploitable weaknesses across complex software systems—ultimately fortifying an application's resilience against cyber threats and complementing the critical oversight provided by human code reviewers.